-In some of my last blog posts I already shared thoughts about the importance of airline KPIs and especially the relevance real-time KPIs.
-However, so far I left out the topic of how KPIs are provided to your audience.
+In some of my last blog posts, I already shared thoughts about the importance of airline KPIs.
+Especially the real-time relevance of KPIs.
+However, so far, I left out the topic about how to provide KPIs to your audience.

-When discussing this aspect with colleagues from airlines, I’m sometimes surprised that mobile solutions to present KPIs on the recipients mobile phone are very uncommon.
+When discussing this aspect with colleagues from airlines, I’m sometimes surprised.
+Mobile solutions to present KPIs on the recipient’s mobile phone are still very uncommon.

-Quite contrary, many airlines still rely one on of the following two things:
+Quite the contrary, many airlines still rely on one of the following two things:

-- PDF Reports: Created on a regular basis (monthly, weekly, daily) and send out via mail to all recipients.
+- PDF Reports: Created regularly (monthly, weekly, daily) and send out via mail to all recipients.

 - Desktop solutions: Specific tools that allows users to access KPIs with their laptop or office PC.
-Sometimes these desktop solutions allow a mobile access — however, most often this is very suboptimal.
+Sometimes these desktop solutions allow mobile access — however, most often, this is very suboptimal.

-Personally, I think that this situation does no longer meet the requirements of employees and — even more important — it massively limits the potential of KPI monitoring and the related impact.
+I think that this situation does no longer meet the requirements of employees.
+Even more critical, it massively limits the potential of KPI monitoring and the related impact.

 Mobile-friendly, mobile-first, mobile-only